 Legs and Feet: Doodle Haircut Styles

 This is when the feet are completely shaved, exposing the nails and the entire foot up to the ankle area.
-Clean feet are usually done on Poodles.
-Here’s an example:
+Clean feet are usually done on Poodles but can be done on Doodles, as well.

 Tight feet are a middle ground between clean feet and round feet.
 Tight feet keep the feet free from matting, but are not shaved close to the skin.
 Tight feet expose the nails.